Dust on the ground of the large, barren space,

 The bunks of the beds, the life once inside,

-The room is now empty; no place to hide.
+But the room is now empty; no place to hide.

 The sounds of the shots ring through the air,